GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - Any known sub-agency site
 - Any known major entry points to your sites

-Learn more about what content helps provide your users with clear, contextualized digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/).
+Learn more about what content helps provide your users with clear, contextualized digital experiences in [Delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/).
 {{< /box >}}

 ## Accessibility Statement